repeaterjs/repeater/docs/06_inverted_repeaters.md

 title: Inverted Repeaters
 ---

-Sometimes you want to create async iterators which responds to calls to `next` as asynchronous events themselves.
+Sometimes you want to create async iterators which respond to calls to `next` as asynchronous events themselves.
 For instance, you might want create a timer which fires a fixed period of time after `next` is called, or even throws an error if it is not called within that fixed period of time.
 You can create these *inverted repeaters* by taking advantage of the fact that repeaters unwrap and await promises passed to the `push` function.

 ```js